operand/agency/README.md

 * `AMQPSpace` - which connects agents across processes and systems using an AMQP server like RabbitMQ.

-Here is an example of creating a `NativeSpace` and adding two agents to it.
+Finally, here is an example of creating a `NativeSpace` and adding two agents to it.

 ```python
 space = NativeSpace()